Geometrical description and Faddeev-Jackiw quantization of electrical networks

 \subsection{Nonreciprocal blackbox-admittance quantization}

 As a second example, our method enables a natural extension of the highly effective black-box quantization approach~\cite{Nigg:2012, Solgun:2014, Solgun:2015} to nonreciprocal environments with multiple ports and poles.
+We remark that here we are not considering any topological assignment for the initial manifold $\mcl{M}_{2B}$, and we are just considering local solutions.
 Consider the circuit in Fig.~\ref{fig:Circuit_examples}(b), a canonical nonreciprocal 2-port linear system with admittance matrix $\msY(s)=\msD_\infty s + (\msD_1 s + \msE_1)/(s^2+\Omega_1^2)$~\cite{Newcomb:1966} coupled to a Josephson junction and a phase-slip junction at the ports.
 Following our systematic method, we find that the two-form ($\omega=\imath^* \omega_{2B}$) is degenerate, with a single gauge zero mode.
 After its systematic elimination, we reach Hamiltonian

-with three pairs of conjugate variables $\{\phi_i, q_j\}=\delta_{ij}$, ready for canonical quantization.
+with three pairs of conjugate variables $\{\bPhi, \bQ^T\}=\mone$, ready for canonical quantization.
 The computation is set out explicitly in App.~\ref{sec:Y-bb-circuit}.
 Note that this Hamiltonian can be obtained with more effort by following the algebraic approach proposed in~\cite{Egusquiza:2022} with an adhoc method to eliminate transformer constraints followed by a Williamson's reduction~\cite{Williamson:1936} of the nonreciprocal zero mode.